 Hi,

-If you read the main title, you would know which Maha-Shakti-Peethas I am talking about.
-Well, in Hinduism there are 51 Shakti-Peethas, among them, 9 are known as Maha-Shakti Peethas.
-You might be already knowing that these 9 places are related to the legend of Sati and Shiva.
+Among them, 9 are known as Maha-Shakti Peethas.
+You might already know that these 9 places are related to the legend of Sati and Shiva.

 Jwala ji (or JwalaMukhi) shrines a main eternally(since times immemorial) burning flame, which is the representation of the burning tongue of Sati(A form of Shakti/Parvati).

-The news about the protest by some Hindu fanatics against the Bollywood movie "pK," made me curious to inquire into the events shown in the movie.
+The news about the protest by some Hindu fanatics against the Bollywood movie "PK" made me curious to inquire into the events shown in the movie.

-I think, Being a Hindu doesn't stop me from inquiring into my own religion i.e. Hinduism, to know whether something is wrong with the way rituals are being followed.
+I think, being a Hindu doesn't stop me from inquiring into my own religion, i.e., Hinduism, to know whether something is wrong with the way rituals are being followed.

 Reaching the temple

-Well, one line that I didn't like from the movie was " The one who fears, goes to the temple," I will credit that one to the character of the pK himself, a little immature and a little over-acting.
+Well, one line that I didn't like from the movie was " The one who fears, goes to the temple."
+I will credit that one to the character of the pK himself, a little immature and a little over-acting.
 Even if the line is true, it was unnecessary and a little irritating to put it into the movie.

-At 9:40 AM, we started to step up an ascending road that starts from the main gate of Jwala Mukhi that lies on NH-88 just as you step out of your vehicle.
+At 9:40 AM, we started to step up an ascending road that starts from the main gate of Jwala Mukhi that lies on NH-88, just as you step out of your vehicle.

 Main Gate to Jwala Ji Temple, Kangra.
-H.P
+H.P |

-Witnessing the mid-day at the Jwalamukhi Shrine
+Witnessing the midday at the Jwalamukhi Shrine

 The shopkeepers at the market shops on both sides of that road, some of them almost standing on the mid road, tried to make us buy the Halwa and Prasad(offerings for temple, locally known as 'Bhent'), an act which looked a little discomforting to me, because they look so desperate to sell.
-Main shrine is not more than almost half to one kilometer distant from the main gate.
+The main shrine is not more than half to one kilometer distant from the main gate.

 Only the temple priests are allowed to step into that chamber, they listen to the prayers of the people and accept the offerings and give the prasad.
-This small square central hollowed stone pit is enclosed by the four cornering walls(cave wall and artifitially constructed) and a spherical dome at its top.
+This small square central hollowed stone pit is enclosed by the four cornering walls(cave wall and artificially constructed) and a spherical dome at its top.

 In between the cave walls and the constructed walls there was sufficient floor space for one or two people to walk around the periphery of the flame pit.